zhanggq96/zhanggq96.github.io/_drafts/sketchify-draft.markdown

 ### Generating Training / "Ground Truth" Data

+Since there's no prebuilt dataset for this sort of thing, first I'll discuss data collection and the image processing techniques I used to generate my data.

+For the creation of my dataset, I collected roughly 5800 anime images from my favorite source (reddit), more specifically the SFW anime art sub [/r/awwnime][awwnime].
+They were almost all used as training data, whereas my validation and testing sets came from various other sources like other anime-themed subs or pixiv.net.
+All of the collected images were within the date range [2016/01/01, 2017/08/20-ish] so the art style is relatively up to date.

+The images were all cropped/resized to (256x256); for landscape images, I selected the middle square portion whereas for portrait images I selected the topmost square portion, as I believe they would contain the most useful information.
+Now we will have to process these images to form approximations of our desired training/truth data

 The author of *deepcolor* applied onto full-colored images an adaptive thresholding technique to generate his "manga-style" training images.
 The idea of "thresholding" is based in that usually published manga is binary - a pixel is either fully black, or fully white - so we need to find a method which takes in a rgb pixel as input and purposefully maps it to either "black" or "white".
 However, **global** thresholding - thresholding the whole image at once - would not be a good conversion technique for this purpose.
 In the image below, the middle two images were generated using two different global conversion thresholds.
 Due to the uneven luminance, we have to sacrifice readability in one region for another.

 ![Left: Original.
 Middle: Two different global thresholding results.
 Right: Adaptive thresholding.](http://i.imgur.com/fkrE9J4.png){: .center-image }